stefanuebe/vaadin-fullcalendar/README.md

 ```

 ## Using custom styles to modify FCs appearance
-1. Copy the styles.html from the github demo or create your own custom style file.
+1. Copy the styles.html from the github demo or create your own custom style file and place it in your applications webapp/frontend folder (e. g. webapp/frontend/styles/styles/my-custom-full-calendar-styles.html)

+The github demo file can be obtained from here:
 https://github.com/stefanuebe/vaadin_fullcalendar/blob/master/demo/src/main/webapp/frontend/styles.html

 2. Modify the styles as needed.